-Drying Common Herbs correctly, following your herb harvest is as important as sound cultural practices.
+Drying Common Herbs correctly, is as important as sound cultural practices.

-Harvesting and drying your own herbs is the payoff for wise herb gardening throughout the growing season.
+Drying Common Herbs is the payoff for wise Herb Gardening throughout the growing season.

 Not all herbs should be harvested in the same fashion.
 For more detailed instructions about drying specific herbs consult the herb articles which are found in our Herb Directory.